Are you interested in farm to school? This is where you want to start!

-First, you need to create a team, or committee, to lead activities the school is interested in.
-You can’t do this alone and bringing on other school teachers, administrators, food service staff, families, and community members is crucial to ensure the program is sustainable.
+First, you need to create a team, or committee, to lead farm to school activities at the school.
+You can’t do this alone, so bringing on other school teachers, administrators, food service staff, families, and community members is crucial to ensure the program is sustainable.

 Your school might already have a wellness committee or a school garden committee, which would be perfect places to include farm to school.

 The School Garden Committee resource was created to help assist in building your Farm to School team.
 School gardens take a lot of planning and hard work, so it’s important to enlist a team to help your program succeed.